 In 2017 the MaLisa Foundation presented the study “Audiovisual Diversity” conducted by the University of Rostock.
 The study revealed a serious on-screen gender imbalance in German film and television productions.
 As a next step the MaLisa Foundation partnered with different institutes to conduct further research into the representation of women and men on social media platforms.

 Online platforms such as YouTube and Instagram, which are mainly used by young people, offer new opportunities for self-expression.
-At first glance everyone ist free to show their own identity and voice their opinions.
+At first glance everyone is equally free to show their own identity and voice their opinions.
 We all have pictures of very succesful women in mind, when we think about social media influencers.
 However, the results of several studies supported by the MaLisa Foundation show that women are underrepresented on these platforms.
-The 1: 2 ratio of female to male protagonists that the 2017 study found for TV and cinema can also be found among the 100 most popular music videos, the 100 most popular YouTube channels, and the top 100 Instagrammers in Germany.
+The 2:1 ratio of male to female protagonists that the 2017 study found for TV and cinema can also be found among the 100 most popular music videos, the 100 most popular YouTube channels, and the top 100 Instagrammers in Germany.

 But a deeper glance at the industry shows that these stereotypical representations are not solely due to personal interests.
 The surveyed creators point to hurdles that make it difficult to break out of the beauty theme and explore new genres such as comedy or politics.
 They report narrow viewer expectations and critical, sometimes malicious comments as soon as they stray away from those expectations.

 All of the studies have shown that adolescent consumers consider influencers to be role models and thus they mimic their poses and looks.
 On YouTube channel operators attach great importance to "authenticity", on Instagram everything should be "natural" and "spontaneous", even if the posted photos were carefully and time-consumingly staged and edited with numerous apps and filters.
 Especially girls who follow influencers edit their own images more than those who do not follow an influencer.
 They increasingly find their natural appearance inadequate.